Hikaru Mizuno

-Hikaru Mizuno (水野 輝, Mizuno Hikaru) is a professional footballer who plays for Cambodian Premier League club Royal Cambodian Armed Forces on loan from Preah Khan Reach Svay Rieng.
+Hikaru Mizuno (水野 輝, Mizuno Hikaru) is a professional footballer who plays for Kirivong Sok Sen Chey.
 Born in Japan, he plays for the Cambodia national team.

 Club career

 From 2015, Mizuno started playing in Cambodia.
 He first played for Preah Khan Reach Svay Rieng from 2015 to 2016 and then joined Boeung Ket in 2017, where he played until 2021.

 Personal life

 After professionally playing in Cambodia for 8 years, Mizuno received Cambodia citizenship through naturalization on 11 July 2024.